CCAT: Mod-Cam Readout Overview and Flexible Stripline Performance: Introduction

-Prime-Cam, CCAT's primary science instrument, has also recently been assembled for the first time at Cornell and is currently undergoing cryogenic validation.
+Prime-Cam, CCAT's primary science instrument, has recently been assembled for the first time at Cornell and is currently undergoing cryogenic validation.
 Prime-Cam features space for seven modules, all with the same mechanical form as the 280~GHz camera.
 Additional modules currently under construction are the 350~GHz and 850~GHz broadband cameras, as well as the EoR-Spec spectrometer module \cite{huber_850module}\cite{nikola_eorspec}.
-Additional spectrometer-on-a-chip module designs are planned.
+Additional spectrometer-on-a-chip module designs are planned, bringing the total number of detectors housed in Prime-Cam up to $\sim 100,000$ total KIDs \cite{CCATsciencepaper_2023}.